ritaank/SOMA-interface/README.md

 2. `cd SOMA-setup`

-3. Set up the conda environment `soma` with necessary dependencies (follow steps **here** (TODO)).
-Install necessary packages directly into the `SOMA-setup folder`.

-4. `conda activate soma`

-5. Run `python setup.py --studies_path='<path-to-S:>'`.
+3. Run `python setup.py --studies_path='<path-to-S:>'`.
 The default Studies path is `/mnt/S`.

+4. Set up the conda environment `soma` with necessary dependencies follow the steps in [`conda-env.md`](conda-env.md).

+5. Zipped archives can be deleted: `rm -rf bpy-2.83-20200908.tar.bz2 smpl-fast-derivatives.tar.bz2`

+6. `conda activate soma`

-6. Setup will copy all necessary assets into the current folder.
+7. Setup will copy all necessary assets into the current folder.
 The next step is to set up the conda environment.
 Follow the instructions in the `conda-env.md` file.

 ## Auto-labelling unlabeled mocaps